jpodeszwik/xml-analyzer/README.md

 This project uses code generation.
 To open it in ide you should configure annotation processing: https://immutables.github.io/apt.html

+It might be also necessary to configure generated sources root.

 ## build
 ```mvn package```